Terms and Conditions

 All children require a ticket, whether this is free of charge or purchased at a value.
 This applies to all performances including performances where free baby tickets and concessionary children’s tickets are not available.
 Under 16s must be accompanied by an adult.

-For all other productions, babies can be admitted at the discretion of the House Manager.
+For all other productions, babies may be admitted at the discretion of the House Manager.
 Please contact the box office to discuss.

 For the protection of children, on selected performances and at our discretion, children and infants may not be permitted to attend.
 Performances where an age restriction applies are clearly indicated during the booking process.
 Please ensure that you read all the information that applies to the ticket you are booking, and carry proof of age if appropriate.